 Most bitcoin wallets ask you to write down a recovery seed and keep it secure when you set up the wallet for the first time.
 Underlying that seemingly simple instruction is an ocean of complexity.
 Keeping a recovery seed secure requires expertise and can be a labor-intensive and costly process.
 If mistakes are made, a recovery seed can make a wallet less secure, since the seed can be used to clone the wallet.

-We decided not to use recovery seeds.
+We decided not to rely on recovery seeds by default.
 Hardware devices aren’t backed up.
-Instead, the Keymaster interface makes it easy for a user to swap in a new hardware device for one that is lost at any time.
+Instead, the Casa App interface makes it easy for a user to swap in a new hardware device for one that is lost at any time.
 By simplifying the key rotation and wallet sweep process, we have eliminated a whole class of complexity that users have to deal with in other systems.